riandyrn/go-knn/README.md

 KNN In-Memory Index for Go.
 Extension of Basic LSH Algorithm implemented by [@ekzhu](https://github.com/ekzhu/lsh).

+For sample usage, checkout `/example` dir

 **Added Features:**

 - Index is safe to be accessed concurrently
-- User could put whole struct in the index, not only its id
+- User could put whole document in the index, not only its id
+- Added true distance comparison for documents inside the bucket to eliminate false positives

 **Great Resources:**